abhip02/PerformingCalculationsOnAGPU/README.md

 Write Metal Shaders in MSL (Metal Shading Language) in xCode to run calculations on Apple M1 Metal GPU.

 _**Current Progress:**_
-- 1D Add, Sub, and Dot Product achieves 2x speedup with metal kernel compared to CPU.
+- 2x speedup on 1D Add, Sub, and Dot Product with metal kernel compared to CPU.
-- 100x speedup on float Matrix Multiplication on GPU compared to naive CPU implementation (when matrix length > 512)
+- 100x speedup on 2D float Matrix Multiplication on GPU compared to naive CPU implementation (when matrix length > 512).

 **1D Dot Product Shader:**
 - Achieve **>2x speedup** compared to naive CPU implementation